 Do I need to make a long-term commitment when I sign up?

 Lessons are month-to-month and we require no long-term commitment from our students.
 You may stop lessons any time during your first month (although, we recommend trying it for at least three months before making any decisions).
 After that, we require 30-days written notice to withdraw from lessons.

 How much do lessons cost?

-Typically, tuition is a flat monthly rate that is automatically charged to your checking or savings account each month on the 15th.
+Typically, tuition is a flat monthly rate that is automatically charged to your checking or savings account each month.
 The prices depend on the length of your lesson, so contact us and we will work together to find the appropriate lesson time for the student.
 We prorate tuition if you start in the middle of a month and your flat rate will begin the following month.
 Each student pays a $50.00 enrollment fee their first month of the school year.